Henrycodeproj/Turtle-python-wall-game/README.md

 3. Inspired from a boardgame.

-4. For the green turtle/player 2, use wsad for movement and spacebar to spawn walls.
+4. CONTROLS For the green turtle/player 2: Use wsad for movement and spacebar to spawn walls.

-5. For the blue turtle/player 1, use the arrows keys, up, down, left, right, and 0 to spawn walls.
+5. CONTROLS For the blue turtle/player 1: Use the arrows keys, up, down, left, right, and 0 to spawn walls.

 FOR A QUICK DEMO, YOU CAN USE REPL.IT